github/docs/content/contributing/style-guide-and-content-model/about-topics.md

   feature: 'contributing'
 ---

 Topics are used to filter articles and are searchable across the {% data variables.product.prodname_docs %} site.
 For some layouts, such as landing pages or guides, people can select which articles are displayed by filtering topics.
-Use these guidelines to help choose which topics to add to an article's frontmatter.
-Here's an example of a topic in frontmatter:
+Also, an article can be defined as being relevant to one or more topics by having those topics listed in the article's frontmatter.
+Here's an example:

 ```yaml
 ---